 Here are some dietary tips to try in consultation with your physician.

-- Eat at least five servings of antioxidant-rich fruits and vegetables every day
+- Eat at least five servings of fruits and vegetables rich in antioxidants, vitamins, and minerals every day to improve immune function and overall well-being.

 - Ensure that you eat food items rich in Vitamin D such as egg yolks, oily fish and milk.
-If necessary, take Vitamin D supplements in consultation with your physician
+Consult your doctor before taking any off-the-counter Vitamin D supplements.

 - Avoid skipping meals, as this can reduce your energy levels